Paria Canyon Pro Tips

 We recommend lightweight, breathable sneakers or trail runners.
 Heavy and/or waterproof boots will be even heavier in the water and slow to drain.
 You’ll be frustrated by water shoes with large openings, as these will allow pebbles to get trapped inside constantly.

 In colder weather, bring a cozy warm pair of down booties for walking around camp at night.
-They will love you for it.
+Your feet will love you for it.

 HIKING STICK